 The idea that a teacher’s job is to be a guide, to build rapport takes priority over the essential job of teaching reading, and certain foundational skills that are seen as rote.
 I’ve scratched my head over this issue for years now, because it doesn’t seem like it should be this hard to get kids reading.
 Children in other countries are not presented with this barrier of reading skills being seen as something traumatic or sinful against the nature of the child.

 When I find a new or better tool with the proof behind it that it works, I adopt it, and I try to ensure that no student is a guinea pig for my beliefs or my own faith in my tools.
 That’s not fair for the student.
 If something doesn’t work, I don’t continue to use it.
-An intervention shouldn’t take years and years.
+Furthermore, an intervention shouldn’t take years and years.
 The goal is to remediate the student’s challenges, and help them get on grade level in their skills.
 It’s easier said than done sometimes, but that’s the overarching goal.
 I always try to keep an open mind, and not get locked into any one thing.
 The question I always ask is, “is this the right tool to help this individual student.”
 This year especially, following the data instead of a particular program or method has become something of a mantra.
 Follow the data.
 What does the data tell you?

 Coming back to Munchausen, over the years, I keep seeing examples of instruction at a systematic level being based more on belief in a program or pedagogy over the needs of the child.
 It’s not done with any kind of insidious design in mind, it’s just become common for particular programs to achieve a certain degree of loyalty from the powers that be.
 It’s more like buying the same kind of car repeatedly without checking the ratings just because you always get that brand.
 Learning, especially learning to read, doesn’t really work that way.
 We know from the science that the reading process is unnatural, and it is relatively recent in our history––around 5,000 years old.
 We didn’t need it for survival until very recently.
 Now it is of critical importance.

-I keep on scratching my head over this issue of a dogged determination to keep doing the same instructional approach over and over again and expecting different results.
 If the data shows, for example, a fluency deficit, and that number hasn’t budged for weeks, and then eventually years, why wouldn’t you change the approach?
 It’s not a money issue.
 It’s not even really an ideological issue.
 The answer of at least trying something else is right there in the data.
 It’s practically screaming off the page.
 If we were talking about the medical field, and a medicine wasn’t working or a certain kind of treatment, the doctor usually recommends something else after looking at the patient’s history.
 They check for allergies and bad reactions and genetic issues, anything that might prevent a successful cure.
 We don’t do this in education very often, at least not as a broad, generalized practice.

 The theory goes like this––what if Munchausen by proxy occurs in the industry of special education?
 What if this is a systematic problem?
 There’s certainly a lot of money at stake in the system.
 Schools buy expensive programming with “evidence-based” on the box.
 Hundreds of thousands of dollars get poured into curriculum and training.
 After paying for all of this programming, and training teachers.
 It’s not easy to shift the Titanic and adjust course after such a large investment, and yet we still have thousands of kids across the country who aren’t learning, but who are fully capable of learning.
 I think what we have is a system that doesn’t really, at the end of the day, want students to get better and improve.

-Students in general education, by and large will be able to get by with minimal instruction, and run of the mill resources.
+Students in general education, by and large, will be able to get by with minimal instruction, and run of the mill resources.
 However, in special education, because it is so hard to find appropriate services, the students do come to rely on this system for support.
 The Students also come to rely very heavily on their caregivers in school, especially when they struggle to attain independence.
 This level of need, this devotion, is of a similar nature to being sick, and adults who suffer from Munchausen syndrome often are seeking out that level of attention and devotion.
 The system creates this dynamic.
 Caregivers want to feel needed.
 The role of the educator is often a thankless one, and it requires so much of us.
 The love that comes from students is really the fuel that keeps so many people going even as conditions worsen.
 It makes so little sense to me why students wouldn’t be provided with all the tools they need, and when I am confronted with that reality I have to come to the conclusion that there’s some reason for this behavior on a systematic level.
 It goes so far beyond pride and belief to see a child struggling with a skill, and decide not to intervene.
 If one were to intervene properly, presumably that child would no longer need the care and the service, and they would be able to move on.

 Another question comes up for me.
 Why on earth is it so hard for these kids to get basic services?
 We’re not talking about a budget issue, or a matter of willpower.
 America has more resources than many smaller countries put together.
 Logically that doesn’t seem like the problem.
 Poorer schools do lack money and resources, but no one is paying anyone to not teach reading in a way that makes sense.
 Parents who use Siegfried Engelmann’s Teach Your Child to Read in 100 Easy Lessons spend $15 to teach their kids to read, and it works.
 Anyone could really do it given the time, and the determination.
 You don’t need a master’s degree to outfit a child with foundational skills.
 We were doing that before there even was a higher education system.
 The Sumerians did it back in the day.
 Our schools may be underfunded and understaffed, and there are a litany of other challenges and problems, but teaching reading really isn’t that hard a thing to do.
 We as humans invented it.
 We have been learning how to read for almost 5,000 years.
 It’s doable.
 We have the research, we have the programming, and we have the data.
 All the pieces are there.
 And yet we have thousands of kids walking away from school who can’t read or write proficiently, many of whom don’t find out until the end of their middle or high school careers when it’s very late to be addressing such basic, crucial skills.
 It’s not any one person’s fault, but I strongly suspect there’s more to the problem than a matter of economics or training.
 The training is out there too.
 The knowledge is pretty easily accessible.